 eBay fees vary, but on average you can expect to fork over 15% of each sale between non-negotiable eBay and PayPal fees.

-Poshmark is a lot easier to start, but you won’t reach as many people.
-Still, Poshmark is a powerful reselling platform and I’d highly recommend selling there.
-Poshmark has a simple listing process.
-You won’t have to worry about shipping – Poshmark emails you a shipping label as soon as an item sells.
-All you have to do is print it and tape it to your box or mailer.
+Poshmark is incredibly simple to start selling on and it has really taken off recently.
+Poshmark is a powerful reselling platform and I’d highly recommend selling there.
+There’s a quick listing process and you won’t have to worry about shipping – Poshmark emails you a shipping label as soon as an item sells.
+All you have to do is print it out and tape it to your box or mailer.
 It could not be easier!

-I enjoy the process of selling on Poshmark more than eBay, but I only get around 40% of my sales from Poshmark.
-This makes it absolutely worth it for to me to sell on Poshmark, but I try to spend more of my time working with eBay.
+I enjoy the process of selling on Poshmark more than eBay, and I get around 50% of my sales from Poshmark.

 Poshmark takes a 20% cut of your sales, but the super-simple, pain-free selling process makes that worth it to me.